 Saying “Until Next Time” to Edinburgh

 Debbie and I said our goodbyes on a Saturday evening to members of Clan Maitland.
 And we said our goodbyes to the grand old city the next day.
 Wandering through Edinburgh on Sunday, we shopped a bit, took photos, gathered memories.
-(Watch for a post later this week on art created from memories.)
+(Read this post about creating art from memories.)
 We occasionally sighed.